rhel-labs/learn-katacoda/ansible-idm/step5.md

 []
 </pre>

-The square brackets *[]* on the last line of the output means that the IdM infrastructure is setup properly and functioning well.
+The square brackets *[]* on the last line of the output means that the IdM infrastructure is setup properly and working as expected.